In 2022, costs for consumers rose to their highest points in recent history.

-But the avenues you can take to improve customer retention aren't limited to those more directly interpersonal elements — and the effect pricing can have on retention is a testament to that.
+But the avenues you can take to improve customer retention aren't limited to service — and the impact pricing can have on retention is a testament to that.

 2. Maximizing Profit

 This pricing objective tends to manifest itself in a couple of different ways.
-In some cases, a business might be interested in maximizing short-term profit, acquiring users without being too mindful of potential churn down the line.
+In some cases, a business might want to maximize short-term profit.
+This might mean acquiring users without being too mindful of potential churn down the line.

 3. Increasing Sales Volume

 Some companies set and change their pricing strategies to maximize conversions.
 These businesses set prices specifically to foster immediate, meaningful growth.
 In some cases, the endgame is getting a business off the ground — carving out a piece of a market and settling in.

 In other cases, an already-established business might want to claim or maintain a specific share of its competitive landscape.
 They strategically adjust their prices to account for shifts and fluctuations that could alter their place in the market.